-3.2.12 STRATEGIC ENVIRONMENTAL ASSESSMENT (SEA)
+3.2.12.3 STRATEGIC ENVIRONMENTAL ASSESSMENT (SEA)

 The Municipal Systems Act (MSA) requires that part of each municipality's IDP must have Spatial Development Framework.
 The act also suggests an environmental layer, in the form of Strategic Environmental Assessment (SEA), must inform that development framework.
 It is necessary to address the environmental resources and assets of an area and consider it sustainability.
 It is under this premise that the District developed an Integrated Environmental Plan (IEP).
-The primary role of the IEP is to provide the high-level environmental analysis for the district including the local municipalities.
-Secondly, the plan is used to guide strategic and project level development and planning decisionmaking.
-The IEP contributes to a healthy environmental requirements for future projects are taken into account during decision making.
+The primary role of the

+IEP is to provide the high-level environmental analysis for the district including the local municipalities.
+Secondly, the plan is used to guide strategic and project level development and planning decision-making.
+The IEP contributes to a healthy environment by ensuring that strategic environmental issues are identified, as well as potential environmental requirements for future projects are taken into account during decision making.